Pakistani cricket team in New Zealand in 1972–73

 The Pakistan national cricket team toured New Zealand in January and February 1973 and played a three-match Test series against the New Zealand national cricket team.
-Pakistan won the series 1-0.
-It was their first Test series win outside Pakistan.
-In addition, a Limited Overs International (LOI) took place between the second and third Tests; this match was the inaugural LOI of both teams.
+Pakistan won the series 1-0, marking their first Test series victory outside Pakistan.
+Additionally, a Limited Overs International (LOI) took place between the second and third Tests; this match was the inaugural LOI of both teams.